j-m/jonhash/README.md

 Currently converting it to C. Please use the releases tab for the working C++ version.
 This does not use a cryptographically secure pseudo random number genertor (CSPRNG) yet, and will have biased output.
-Cost, resultant size, Base64 characters, and the initial hash can be easily redefined.
+Cost, resultant size, characters used for base 64, and the initial hash can be easily redefined.

 ## How does it work?